Alex Jones: Stoneman Douglas High School shooting

-Jones spread discredited conspiracy theories about the 2018 Stoneman Douglas High School shooting.
+Jones spread discredited conspiracy theories about the 2018 Parkland high school shooting.
 He stated survivor David Hogg was a crisis actor.

 Marcel Fontaine sued Jones on April 2, 2018, after InfoWars falsely identified him as the gunman and posted photos of him in several versions of an article on the InfoWars website about the massacre.
 The lawsuit was filed in Texas court naming Jones, InfoWars, parent company Free Speech Systems, LLC and Infowars employee Kit Daniels as defendants.
-Fontaine's lawsuit was the first one against Jones regarding mass school shootings.
-"Marcel Fontaine is the only reason why we filed the first Sandy Hook case" his lawyer said (after Fontaine's suit was filed, the lawyer said the families of two boys slain in the Sandy Hook shooting contacted his law firm about suing Jones).
-Fontaine died in a house fire in Worcester, Massachusetts, on May 14, 2022.
-The future of the lawsuit was unclear at the time of his death.
+Fontaine's lawsuit was the first one against Jones that involved his defamatory statements about mass school shootings.
+One of his lawyers stated that "Marcel Fontaine is the only reason why we filed the first Sandy Hook case", because after Fontaine's suit was filed, the families of two boys slain in the Sandy Hook shooting contacted his law firm about also suing Jones.
+Fontaine died in an apartment building fire in Worcester, Massachusetts, on May 14, 2022.